 Action Sequences were outstanding such as The Train Scenes from The First & Third Act.

 The film takes place in Colby, Texas.
 I’m giving this pro an Extra Point, because I’m a Texan myself.
 I gotta love movies taking place in Texas.

-Hanz Zimmer (The Dark Knight Trilogy, Pirates Of The Caribbean, Inception) orchestrated instrumental musical tracks inspired by Ennio Morricone.
-Hanz also paid tribute to Once Upon A Time In The West, by writing “Parlay,” from Pirates Of The Caribbean: At World’s End.
+Hans Zimmer (The Dark Knight Trilogy, Pirates of the Caribbean, Inception) orchestrated instrumental musical tracks inspired by Ennio Morricone.
+Hans also paid tribute to Once Upon a Time in The West, by writing “Parlay,” from Pirates of The Caribbean: At World’s End.

 Lone Ranger’s theme song, “William Tell Overture,” is used during The Climatic Train Scene.
 If you’re gonna adapt Lone Ranger, you need his theme song.

 Special Effects are combination of Practical and C.GI to bring complex ingredients to life.

 Cinematography is pretty normal, capturing beautiful outdoor environments on a grand scale.

 We get to learn about Tonto’s personal backstory and motivation on why he has a vendetta against Cavendish.